 The global speaker bureau

-Professor Amartya Sen is an Indian economist and a Nobel Prize Winner in Economic Sciences (1998) for his work on famine, human development theory, welfare economics, the underlying mechanisms of poverty, and political liberalism.
-Professor Sen was best known for his work on the causes of famine, which led to the development of practical solutions for preventing or limiting the effects of real or perceived shortages of food.
+Professor Sen won the Nobel Prize in Economic Sciences in 1998 for his work on famine, human development theory, welfare economics, the underlying mechanisms of poverty and political liberalism.
 He is currently the Thomas W. Lamont University Professor and Professor of Economics and Philosophy at Harvard University.
-In 2006, Time magazine listed him under "60 years of Asian Heroes" and in 2010 included him in their "100 most influential persons in the world".

 "To fight against nuclear threats, we have to invoke rationality as well as ethics."